 Help!
 That sounds like my child… What do I do now?
 You can test via a urine test, which measures the HPL being excreted.
 You can also assess zinc and copper levels through a blood test, as well as their ratio.
 This can be done through integrative GP’s or naturopaths.

 Treatment involves giving high dose Zinc and B6 to correct deficiencies, supplements to remove excess copper, as well as other co-factors or nutrients which may be affected by high dose zinc supplementation.
 The aim is to normalise HPL, zinc and copper.
 When on the right dose, patients start experiencing relief from symptoms within a few days to 6 weeks.

 So here is what treating Pyrroles is not…… The only cure for ADHD symptoms!
-I cannot emphasise the danger in letting Pyrroles take the entire blame for your child’s ADHD.
-Sometimes just addressing Pyrroles can bring about dramatic changes, however most of the time there there are also other pieces of the puzzle that have to be addressed.
+I cannot emphasise the danger in letting Pyrroles take the entire blame for your child’s ADHD-like symptoms.
+Sometimes just addressing Pyrroles can bring about dramatic changes, however most of the time there are also other pieces of the puzzle that have to be addressed.
 The (long) list includes; other genetic issues affecting nutrients involved in mood and cognition, problems with the gut-brain axis, heavy metal toxicity, neurotransmitter imbalance, neural inflammation and oxidative stress, histamine intolerance and more!
-Pyrroles just happens to often be a particularly large piece of the ADHD puzzle…….
+Pyrroles just happens to often be a particularly large piece of the ADHD-like symptoms puzzle…….